Mythius/MyLib/site/documentation.md

 - `play(name, is_loop)`: starts playing the animation sequence with the specified `name` and looping behavior `is_loop`, and returns a promise that resolves when the animation finishes.
 - `stop()`: stops the animation and calls the `end` function.

-This code defines two classes, `Hitbox` and `Sprite`, in JavaScript.

 ## Hitbox Class
 The `Hitbox` class defines a hitbox object used for collision detection.
 The constructor creates an instance with a position, width, and height.
 The `update()` method is called every time the object is moved or resized, updating the hitbox's lines and angles.
 The `DRAW()` method draws the hitbox lines onto a 2D canvas.
 The `touches(hitbox)` method returns `true` if this hitbox object touches the given `hitbox` object.